tokay-lang/tokay-docs/src/concepts/terminology.md

 # Terminology

+First of all, there are some terms which are oftenly used in Tokay.

-## Identifiers
+## Names and identifiers

-Naming rules for identifiers in Tokay differ to other programming languages, and this is an essential feature.
+The naming rules for identifiers in Tokay differ to other programming languages, and this is an essential feature.

-1. As known from other languages, identifiers may not start with any digit (`0-9`).
+1. Any identifier may not start with any digit (`Char<0-9>`).
-2. Variables need to start with a lower-case letter from (`a-z`)
+2. Variable names have to start with any lower-case letter (`Char<a-z>`)
-3. Constants need to start either
+3. Constant names have to start either
-   - with an upper-case letter (`A-Z`) or an underscore (`_`) when they refer consumable values,
+   - when they refer consumable values, with an upper-case letter or an underscore<br>(`Char<A-Z_>`)
-   - otherwise they can also start with a lower-case letter from (`a-z`).
+   - otherwise they can also start with a lower-case letter, likewise variable names<br>(`Char<a-z>`).

 Some examples for better understanding:
 ```tokay